YajanaRao/Serenity/README.md

 A mobile music player focused on streaming from free sources.
 Built with Rich UI

 ## What is this?
-Serenity is still trying it figure out it's purpose.
-For sure it wants to the best in what ever it wants to be.
+Serenity is a world class music player which focuses on giving wonder full experience to the user.